What Is Accuracy (ML / LLM Evaluation)?

 EmbeddingSimilarityor judge-model rubrics. - Skipping a confusion matrix.
 Accuracy hides which class is regressing; a confusion matrix surfaces it in seconds.

 - Treating benchmark accuracy as production fitness.
-Static benchmarks miss distribution shift, jargon, and tool outputs the test never saw.
+Static benchmarks miss distribution shift, jargon, and tool outputs the test never saw. and on saturated 2026 suites the score has nothing left to say.

 - Letting one accuracy number gate releases.
 Pair it with